sprachy/sprachy/README.md

 # Sprachy 🇩🇪🐿

-Sprachy is an experimental web app for learning German using visual [comprehensible input](https://en.wikipedia.org/wiki/Input_hypothesis) exercises.
-We aim to connect language concepts directly to the underlying ideas, the way native speakers learn, instead of relying too much on translation as a teaching tool.
+Sprachy is a web app for learning German.
+It focuses on explaining the _patterns_ in the language: how new words get created, predicting grammatical gender for nouns you haven't seen before, the ordering of sentences, and so on.

+We try to use some particularly dorky characters and examples, since humans are geared to remember surprising story-like things!

 ## Reuse